 We work in partnership with teaching staff to enable an inclusive and personalised learning experience for all our students.
-Individual Education Plans are in place for some students with a special educational need or disability, these outline individual strategies for personalised Teaching and Learning in the classroom.
+Support Plans / EHCPs are in place for some students with a special educational need or disability, these outline individual strategies for personalised Teaching and Learning in the classroom.

 We work in partnership with parents and carers so you feel confident that we are doing the best for your child, so feel free to contact us at any time.